 Every company seeking media exposure wants the open rates of their PR pitches to be as high as possible.
 Unfortunately, not many companies personalize their emails and segment their media database wisely.
-As much preparation needs to be done before we even click the SEND button, we decided to come up with 7 tips to help you reach more journalists with each mailing based on our own success of an 82% open rate gained within one day from the email deployment.
+As much preparation needs to be done before we even click the SEND button, we decided to come up with 7 tips to help you reach more journalists with each email based on our own success of a record 82% open rate gained within one day from the email deployment.

 Step 1: Build relationships with the media and collect information